-We offer most major brands and some you have not heard of.
+We offer most major brands of gasket material and some you may have not heard of.
 All of our selected lines are top shelf quality, nothing gets through our door without a quality check.

 Our slogan is: “There is nothing more expensive than a cheap seal” and it truly applies to gaskets.
 Too often the gasket material that was chosen based on price is the one that’s leaking on your floor.
 Our roots are in sheet gasket materials.
 Our founder comes from a background with Durlon and Garlock, and has toured most gasket manufacturing operations in the United States and a few in Europe.
 This guide is based on the best sealing practices seen and developed over the last 40 years in the industry.

 Flexible Graphite Gaskets – Once considered as a specialty gasket material for extreme temperature & chemical services, Flexible Graphite Sheet Gasket material can now be found in more typical applications.
 Flexible graphite has emerged as an affordable option for the majority of applications due to today’s economies of scale & increased competition.
 The primary reason for an increased demand in flexible graphite is due to its ability to replace a wide range of gasket materials.
 What was once an expensive & complicated decision for choosing gasket materials, is now an easy & affordable choice thanks to flexible graphite.
 The graphite sheets are available with an anti-stick coating that avoids sticking, aides in easy gasket removal, & keeps the flanges cleaner.

 Expanded PTFE has been developed to seal flanges with minimal torque load.
 It is soft and conformable.
 A great solution for glass-lined pipe flanges.

 FDA approved it is a clean sealing material.